thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	}

 8.4.
-The Raider class uses the previously unreferenced framework classes Constraint_AttachToEntityWithId, Constraint_Multiple, Constraint_Transform, Constraint_WrapToPlaceSizeX, VisualEllipse, and VisualFan, which are new to our program and so will need to be referenced in Imports.ts, like this:

-	import Constraint_AttachToEntityWithId = gf.Constraint_AttachToEntityWithId;
-	import Constraint_Multiple = gf.Constraint_Multiple;
-	import Constraint_Transform = gf.Constraint_Transform;
-	import Constraint_WrapToPlaceSizeX = gf.Constraint_WrapToPlaceSizeX;
-	import VisualEllipse = gf.VisualEllipse;
-	import VisualFan = gf.VisualFan;
+The Raider class uses the Actor property, and defines its very own ActivityDefn to use with it, so we need to register that ActivityDefn with the WorldDefn.
+Open WorldGame.ts, locate the .defnBuild() method, and add the new activity definition in the proper place, adjusting commas as necessary:

+	Raider.activityDefnBuild()

 8.5.
-And of course in DefenderClone.html, like this:

-	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_AttachToEntityWithId.js"></script>
-	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_Multiple.js"></script>
-	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_Transform.js"></script>
-	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_WrapToPlaceSizeX.js"></script>

-	<script type="text/javascript" src="Framework/Source/Display/Visuals/VisualEllipse.js"></script>
-	<script type="text/javascript" src="Framework/Source/Display/Visuals/VisualFan.js"></script>

-8.6.
-The Raider class also makes use of the method PlaceLevel.habitats() to get a convenient array of all the Habitats on the level.
-However, the sharp-eyed observer will note that that method doesn't exist yet.
-So open PlaceLevel.ts and add the following lines just before the final close brace of the class:

-	habitats(): Habitat[]
-	{
-		return this.entities.filter(x => x.constructor.name == Habitat.name) as Habitat[];
-	}

-8.7.
-Also, the Raider class uses the Actor property, and defines its very own ActivityDefn to use with it, so we need to register that ActivityDefn with the WorldDefn.
-Open WorldGame.ts and replace the existing .defnBuild() method with the following:

-	static defnBuild(): WorldDefn
-	{
-		return new WorldDefn
-		([
-			[
-				UserInputListener.activityDefnHandleUserInputBuild(),
-				Raider.activityDefnBuild()
-			],
-			[
-				PlaceLevel.defnBuild()
-			]
-		]);
-	}

-8.8.
-Finally, we need to the reference the newly declared Habitat and Raider classes, but since they're not from the framework, and thus are not part of any namespace, and thus don't need to be imported, we can leave Imports.ts alone.
-We only have to add references to them in DefenderClone.html.
-Probably these should go right after the recently added ones for Planet and Ship:
+We also need to add references to the newly declared Habitat and Raider classes in Game.html.
+These should be added near the ones previously added for Planet and Ship:

 	<script type="text/javascript" src="Model/Habitat.js"></script>
 	<script type="text/javascript" src="Model/Raider.js"></script>

-8.9.
+8.6.
 Now we'll add one habitat and one raider to the level.
-Open PlaceLevel.ts, and, in the constructor, add these two lines to bottom of the array of Entities being passed to the super() call.
+Open PlaceDefault.ts, and, in the constructor, add these two lines to bottom of the array of Entities being passed to the super() call.
 Make sure to separate all the array elements with commas as appropriate:

 	new Habitat(Coords.fromXY(150, 250) ),
 	new Raider(Coords.fromXY(200, -50) )

-8.10.
-Finally, re-compile the game, refresh the web browser, and start the game.
+8.7.
+Finally, run the build script and refresh the web browser.
 Now a civilian habitat appears on the ground.
 An alien raider will descend from the top of the screen, pick up the habitat, carry it back up to the top of the screen, and disappear forever.
 Tragic!

 <img src="Screenshot-8-Raider_Takes_Habitat.gif" />